NEVERDARK SERIES 2020Outstanding Performances Brought to Life Online

 Thursday, August 6th – Sunday, August 9th | Watch Online

-Written by and Featuring Leigh Strimbeck*
+Written and Performed by Leigh Strimbeck*

 Isabella Stewart Gardner possessed an energetic intellectual curiosity and a love of travel.
 A leading American art collector, philanthropist, and patron of the arts, she often spent summers in Gloucester.
 You know the legacy, now learn the story of her life as an eccentric female millionaire.